mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

 This document replaces the modular concatenation system described in `COPILOT_MANIFESTO.md`.
 All lessons, practices, and log-level policies from COPILOT_MANIFESTO.md are maintained and extended here.
 For product direction and design rationale, see `README.md`.

 ---

+## 14. Import/Export Consistency Rule (2025-09-12)

+**Rule:**
+> For all code requests and deliveries, if a file imports a function, class, or variable from another, it must actually be exported from that source file.
+If not, update the source file to export it, or update the importing file to use the correct source.
+This must be checked and enforced for all code requests and file deliveries.

+---